 If you watch TV, it’s unlikely that you have escaped seeing ads telling you to “ask your doctor” about such drugs as Humira, Lyrica, Xeljanz, Eliquis, or Taltz.
 The U.S. is one of only two countries in the world (the other is New Zealand) that allow direct-to-consumer, or DTC, drug advertising.
 Pharmaceutical companies have been eager to take advantage of this regulatory permissiveness, and they spend more than $6 billion a year promoting their products to consumers via television, print, and digital advertisements, as well as social media campaigns.
 But here’s why you shouldn’t rush to ask your doctor about them:

 - Newer drugs aren’t necessarily better or safer (and they are almost always more expensive).
 For a drug to be approved by the FDA, the manufacturer needs to show that it is safe and effective for its intended medical use.
 But it doesn’t need to be safer or more effective than what’s already on the market.
 And manufacturers need not provide any stats about the new drug’s expected benefits in the ads.
 Older drugs aren’t just less expensive in most cases (in part because their patents have expired, so they’re available as cheaper generics); they’ve also been around longer, so their long-term safety has been established.
 In fact, it’s not unusual for the FDA or drug manufacturers to release additional warnings about certain new drugs after they have reached the market and have been used by millions of people—or even to withdraw a drug because of safety risks that emerge after approval.
 For example, the heavily advertised pain reliever Vioxx was taken off the market in 2004 after it was found to increase the risk of heart attacks and strokes.
-A 2017 study found that among 222 “novel therapeutics” (including 183 drugs) approved by the FDA between 2001 and 2010, one-third had some postmarket safety issue.
+A 2017 study found that among 222 “novel therapeutics” (including 183 drugs) approved by the FDA between 2001 and 2010, one-third had some postmarket safety problem.

 - The drug may not be approved for your specific medical condition.
 Often, the drugs that get a lot of media attention are for uncommon conditions that your doctor may not have experience with.
 For instance, the FDA approved the first marijuana-derived drug, Epidiolex, in June 2018, but only for treating two rare forms of epileptic seizures.